Aigaleo: History

 During the ancient times, Aigaleo was primarily used by the tribes of Athens for farming and raising animals.
 In particular, the town was well-known for its excellent goat meat.
 Cleisthenes, the Athenian statesman and lawgiver credited with creating the constitution that gave birth to the democratic regime of ancient Athens, was born in Aigaleo.
-According to Herodotus, it was from the top of Mount Aigaleo that, in 480BC, Xerxes observed the Battle of Salamis and the destruction of the Persian fleet.
+According to Herodotus, it was from the top of Mount Aigaleo that, in 480 BC, Xerxes observed the Battle of Salamis and the destruction of the Persian fleet.
 Even after the Greek war of independence in 1821, life in the area remained largely rural and agrarian.